Uwajima

 Getting around

-In Uwajima, most attractions are close to Uwajima Station and easy to reach on foot.
+Most attractions in Uwajima are located near Uwajima Station and are easily accessible on foot.
 It takes about 10–15 minutes to walk to Uwajima Castle and 20–30 minutes to the Date Museum.
-Taxis in the city center are also affordable, usually under 1,000 yen.
+Taxis in the city center are reasonably priced, usually costing under 1,000 yen.

-You can also use the local Uwajima Bus, which runs about once an hour.
-It stops at Uwajima Station, the Bus Center (near the castle), and Tenshaen Garden/Date Museum.
-A ride costs 160 yen, but bus info is mostly in Japanese, so it may be tricky for some tourists.
+The local Uwajima Bus also runs approximately once an hour.
+It stops at Uwajima Station, the Bus Center (near the Uwajima Castle), Tenshaen Garden, and the Date Museum.
+A ride costs 160 yen, but bus information is primarily in Japanese, which may pose a challenge for some tourists.

 Attractions